Who's the Sharp Objects killer? The top theories, broken down

 John Keene

-He was identified as the guy who dumped Ann Nash's bike in the lagoon by the pig farm.
-And now he's been hauled in by the police.
+He was identified as the guy who dumped Ann Nash's bike in the lagoon by the pig farm, although both Kansas City and Chief Vickery brought the credibility of that witness into question in Episode 7.
+Now John's been hauled in by the police.
 Plus, he had quite the creepy exchange of words with Amma in Episode 6.

 "I like to keep on you, Amma.
-Just know I always got an eye on you," he told the young Crellin last episode, all while checking how she smeared herself with tanning oil.
+Just know I always got an eye on you," he told the young Crellin in Episode 6, all while checking how she smeared herself with tanning oil.
 "It'll be your day soon."

 You could say a suspect who's brought to light two episodes before the show's finale never ends up being the real killer.
 Plus, I, for one, believe John really loved his sister and don't see him getting rid of her.
-On the other hand, Ann Nash did have a beef of some sort with Natalie.
+Camille seems to agree.
+Still, Ann Nash did have a beef of some sort with Natalie.
 And John looks like the overprotective older brother.

 Ashley Wheeler, aka Jackie O